Nutrition support and tube feeding with cancer

-What is tube feeding for nutritional support?
+What is tube feeding for nutrition support?

 Cancer, or the effects of cancer treatments, can sometimes cause malnutrition and weight loss.

 These problems may only happen for a short time.
 Making changes to your diet or adding nutritious drinks or supplements is sometimes all you need.
+But for some people, this will not be enough to keep to a healthy weight.
+If you cannot eat or drink enough to maintain your weight, your cancer doctors or dietitian may suggest having nutrition support through a feeding tube.

 • prevent weight loss

-• you to put on weight
+• put on weight

-• you get enough liquid
+• get enough liquid

 • reduce your worry about having to eat, for example, if you have problems swallowing or eating.